steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ## Syscalls

 Syscalls are managed by sysHandler() function.
-Each syscall are handled differently.
-Specifications in code for more information about how a single syscall is managed. sysHandler() function also manages syscalls >= 10 and breakpoints raising.
+Each syscall is handled differently by a helper function.
+Check the code for more information about how a given syscall is managed.
+The sysHandler() function also manages syscalls >= 10 and breakpoints handling.

 ### SYS1: Create process

 Tries to allocate a new pcb for a new process.
 If succesful it sets its fields appropriately and returns 0, else returns -1.